 - With few exceptions, start the program with no prior knowledge of Chinese,

 - Include 3 graduates of The Carol Martin Gatton Academy of Mathematics and Science in Kentucky,

 - Typically travel to China at least once per year,

-- Engage in Chinese class 5 days a week and spend additional time with tutors, and
+- Engage in Chinese class 5 days a week,

 - Are successfully applying for nationally competitive scholarships